 Member of the Committee and Member of MelaNoMore Buddies

-I was back playing tennis after six months, (gently of course) and only doubles… AND, to put a smile on your faces; whilst in a friends house again after six months, I jumped on my friend’s son’s skateboard, (not been on one for 37 yrs).
-Now at 52, I could still do it, tick tack and riding fast down the road (I felt like I was 15 again) and I didn’t want to get off the board.
-My friend’s son, said I was Cool.
-Wow!… So when things seem like they aren’t going to get better and its never ending and exhausting being on crutches, things did get better.
+I was back playing tennis after six months, (gently of course) AND, to put a smile on your faces; I jumped on my friend’s son’s skateboard, (not been on one for 37 yrs).
+Now at 52, I could still do it, riding fast down the road (I felt like I was 15 again) and I didn’t want to get off the board.
+My friend’s son said I was Cool.
+So, when things seem like they aren’t going to get better and it’s never-ending and exhausting being on crutches, they do get better.

-If you are concerned and frightened, always speak to your nurse, she may be able to help or she will get a message to your Consultant, if need be.
+If things aren’t right and you are frightened, always speak to your nurse, she may be able to help or she will get a message to your Consultant if need be.
 They are there to help, don’t feel you are being a burden.

 Our Facebook Group

 Join our Facebook private group

 ‘MelaNoMore Support Group’ by providing your email address to firstname.lastname@example.org